-Sleep apnea is easily diagnosed with an overnight sleep study.
-However, untreated sleep apnea can lead to potentially serious health complications such as heart disease and depression; it can also increase the risk of motor vehicle accidents from drowsy driving.
+Untreated sleep apnea can lead to potentially serious health complications, such as heart disease and depression.
+It can also leave a person feeling drowsy, increasing the risk of accidents while driving or working.

 Here are some key points about sleep apnea:

 - Around 1 in 5 adults have mild symptoms of obstructive sleep apnea (OSA), while 1 in 15 have moderate-to-severe symptoms.

 - Approximately 18 million Americans have this condition, but only 20 percent have been diagnosed and treated.

 - Menopausal and postmenopausal women have an increased risk of OSA.

 - Sleep apnea is an independent risk factor for hypertension (high blood pressure).